 03.01 Verify that the entity has effectively implemented the requirements of § 50.55(e)(2) for posting.

 03.02 Verify that the entity has effectively implemented the requirements of § 50.55(e)(3) to adopt appropriate procedures for evaluating deviations and failures to comply.
+Counterfeit and fraudulent items are considered to be deviations.
+Counterfeit items are those that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so.
+Fraudulent items are those that are intentionally misrepresented with the intent to deceive.

-03.03 Verify that the entity has effectively implemented the requirements of § 50.55(e)(4) regarding the responsibility of directors or responsible officers or designated persons for notifying the Commission of identified defects or failures to comply associated with a SSH or any significant breakdown in any portion of the QA program that could have produced a defect in a basic component.
+03.03 Verify that the entity has effectively implemented the requirements of § 50.55(e)(4) regarding the responsibility of directors or responsible officers or designated persons for notifying the Commission of identified defects or failures to comply associated with an SSH or any significant breakdown in any portion of the QA program that could have produced a defect in a basic component.

 03.04 Verify that the entity has effectively implemented the requirements of § 50.55(e)(5) regarding the timeframe and methods for submitting a notification to the NRC.